omarmokrani97/SeisInsight-Synthetic-2D-Seismic-Section-Generator/README.md

 ## Description

-This software is a base version designed to simulate synthetic seismic reflection and refraction phenomena based on user-provided seismic acquisition and terrain model parameters.
-Please note that this is not a finished product and may be subject to further development and improvements.

-This page serves to share the progress of the journey towards making this project a reality and to collect suggestions from everyone interested in contributing to its development.
+SeisInsight  is a software tool designed to generate synthetic 2D seismic sections based on user-defined acquisition geometry and subsurface layer properties.
+It is intended for educational purposes and conceptual demonstrations in the field of seismic exploration and geophysics.
+By providing a simplified representation of seismic data, SeisInsight  allows users to visualize and analyze theoretical scenarios without the complexities of real-world data.

 #### Features

-- Input Parameters: Allows users to input land seismic acquisition parameters (number of geophones, shot offset, geophone spacing) and terrain model parameters (thickness, velocity) for each layer.
+- Input Parameters: User-friendly interface for inputting land seismic acquisition parameters (number of geophones, shot offset, geophone spacing),Subsurface model parameters (thickness, velocity) for each layer and the types of seismic waves  to include in the simulation.

 - Output: Generates seismic section consists of numerous traces with location given along the x-axis and two-way traveltime.
 Also provides a table containing geophone positions, distances,and the time of arrival of direct waves, reflections, and first refractions.